Types (6)

 - Keep all systems (HVAC, plumbing, electrical, etc.) in good, safe working order.

-- Ensure there are working smoke alarms (with tamper-resistant 10-yr lithium batteries) and a minimum of one (1) working carbon-monoxide detector (more information can be found in § 42-42(5, 5a, & 7).
+- Ensure there are working smoke alarms with tamper-resistant 10-year lithium batteries and a minimum of 1 working carbon-monoxide detector.

-- In situations where the landlord is charging tenant(s) for the cost of water and sewer, and they learn that the water exceeds contaminant standards, they need to provide a notice to said tenant(s) regarding the water’s contamination.
+- If the landlord charges tenants for the cost of water and sewer, and they learn that the water exceeds contaminant standards, provide a notice to the tenants regarding the contamination.

 Tenant’s Duties

-- Maintain their rental by keeping it both clean, safe and sanitary (as reasonable).
+- Maintain their rental by keeping it clean, safe, and sanitary.

-- Maintain included plumbing systems/fixtures as clean as reasonable.
+- Maintain included plumbing systems and fixtures as clean as reasonable.

-- Assume responsibility for any and all damage/removal of property inside a rental unit (that is under the exclusive control of the tenant).
-Exceptions: the damage was caused by normal wear and tear, the landlord (or their agent) caused the damage, faulty repairs or products (authorized by the landlord) caused the damage, the damage was caused by other individuals (not permitted/known by the tenant), or the damage was caused by nature.
+- Assume responsibility for any damage or removal of property inside a rental unit under the exclusive control of the tenant.
+Exceptions include: damage from normal wear and tear, damage caused by the landlord or their agent, faulty repairs or products authorized by the landlord, damage caused by individuals not permitted by the tenant, and damage caused by nature.

-- Ensure the landlord is notified (in writing) if installed smoke/carbon monoxide alarms need repair or replacement.
+- Notify the landlord in writing if installed smoke or carbon monoxide alarms need repair or replacement.

 Required Disclosures